Royal-lobster/TaskMaster-Bot/README.md

 ```

 ### Key Components
-- **Personal Agent**: Main coordinator that understands user intent and routes to specialized agents
+- **TaskMaster Agent**: Main coordinator that understands user intent and routes to specialized agents
 - **Sub-Agents**: Specialized agents for reminders and shopping lists with their own tools
 - **Notification Service**: Background service that monitors for due reminders and sends Telegram notifications
 - **State Management**: Persistent storage of user data with database sessions